10darts/documentation/reference/android/client/inotifications.rst

    Start the proper intent to show notification list, the user has clicked on stacked notification.

    :param context: context to be used

+    .. java:type:: public interface IBackgroundCustomNotificationLoaderListener
+       :outertype: INotifications

+       To provide asynchronous custom notifications loading.
+You must call either revertToStandardNotification or customNotificationsReady once.

+    .. java:method::  void customNotificationsReady(Bitmap bitmap)
+       :outertype: INotifications.IBackgroundCustomNotificationLoaderListener

+       All asynchronous loading and manipulations done, remote views are ready to use.

+       :param bitmap: if provided this bitmap will be used in NotificationBuilder.setLargeIcon()

+    .. java:method::  void revertToStandardNotification()
+       :outertype: INotifications.IBackgroundCustomNotificationLoaderListener

+       Loading failed and should fallback to standard notification.